How to apply for FAFSA and Federal Student Aid: Everything You Need to Know

 The FAFSA application is up to date on technology, so you can apply on a computer, laptop, phone, mobile device.
 Pretty much anywhere!
 If you’re going to apply for FAFSA on a phone or tablet, we recommend downloading the myStudentAid app.
 Here’s a link to the app for iOS and Android.

 Okay, what documents do I need?

 You’ll need a few documents, numbers, and personal information to include in your FAFSA application.
-Check with your family (parents) if you need access to some of these documents:
+Check with your family (parent/parents) if you need access to some of these documents:

 - Your Social Security number

 - Your parents’ Social Security numbers if you are a dependent student

 - Alien Registration number if you are not a U.S. citizen